aya49/202105_sfu_cmpt_127/assignments/01/README.md

 **Example**: sample input and output:
 ```
-Provide floats separated by a space:
+Provide floats separated by a line:
 3.2
 -1.6
 9.5